brainflow-dev/brainflow/docs/CoreModuleAPI.rst

 Board Controller Interface
 ---------------------------

-This library reads data from a board and provides API to request information about this board and data format.
-In User API these methods are available via BoardShim class
+This library reads data from a board and provides an API to request information about this board and data format.
+In User API these methods are available via BoardShim class.

-Data acquisition methods are described below
+Data acquisition methods are described below:

 .. literalinclude:: ../src/board_controller/inc/board_controller.h
    :language: cpp

-Board Description methods are described below
+Board Description methods are described below:

 .. literalinclude:: ../src/board_controller/inc/board_info_getter.h
    :language: cpp